intel/intel-extension-for-pytorch/docs/tutorials/features/DDP.md

 # DistributedDataParallel (DDP)

 ## Introduction

 `DistributedDataParallel (DDP)` is a PyTorch\* module that implements multi-process data parallelism across multiple GPUs and machines.
 With DDP, the model is replicated on every process, and each model replica is fed a different set of input data samples.
 DDP enables overlapping between gradient communication and gradient computations to speed up training.
-Please refer to https://pytorch.org/tutorials/intermediate/ddp_tutorial.html for an introduction to DDP.
+Please refer to [DDP Tutorial](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) for an introduction to DDP.

 The PyTorch `Collective Communication (c10d)` library supports communication across processes.
 To run DDP on XPU, we use Intel® oneCCL Bindings for Pytorch\* (formerly known as torch-ccl) to implement the PyTorch c10d ProcessGroup API (https://github.com/intel/torch-ccl).
 It holds PyTorch bindings maintained by Intel for the Intel® oneAPI Collective Communications Library\* (oneCCL), a library for efficient distributed deep learning training implementing such collectives as `allreduce`, `allgather`, and `alltoall`.
-Refer to https://github.com/oneapi-src/oneCCL for more information about oneCCL.
+Refer to [oneCCL Github page](https://github.com/oneapi-src/oneCCL) for more information about oneCCL.

 ## Installation of Intel® oneCCL Bindings for Pytorch\*

 To use PyTorch DDP on XPU, install Intel® oneCCL Bindings for Pytorch\* as described below.

 ### Install PyTorch and Intel® Extension for PyTorch\*

 Make sure you have installed PyTorch and Intel® Extension for PyTorch\* successfully.